Leaders multiply leaders by giving away ownership, not just tasks

 Meaning

-At its core, this is about moving from being a taskmaster to a leadership cultivator.
-You’re not just handing off a to-do list; you’re handing over the reins, the responsibility, and the credit.
+This is about moving from being a taskmaster to a leadership cultivator.
+You’re not just handing off a to-do list, you’re handing over the reins, the responsibility, and the credit.

 Explanation

-Look, I’ve been in both seats.
 When you just give someone a task, they do the job.
-But when you give them ownership—the “why” behind it, the authority to make decisions, the accountability for the result—something clicks.
+But when you give them ownership, the why behind it, the authority to make decisions, the accountability for the result, something clicks.
 They start thinking like an owner.
 They solve problems you didn’t even see coming.
 That’s the multiplication effect.
 You’re not just getting one leader’s output; you’re building a team of mini-CEOs, each driving their part of the business forward.
 It’s the difference between a manager who has a team of followers and a leader who has a team of other leaders.

 Reading Level41